fire-wally/firewallydotnet-hugo/content/post/st-paul-election-guide-2019.md

 	"title": "2019 St. Paul Election Guide",
 	"author": "Ryan Ricard",
-	"description": "I'm going to try blogging the election this year", "date":  "2019-10-05 9:00:00",
+	"description": "I'm going to try blogging the election this year", "date":  "2019-10-06 18:30:00",
-	"draft": "true"
 }

 This year, all of the St. Paul City Council and some of the school board are [up for election](https://www.ramseycounty.us/residents/elections-voting/candidates/candidate-filing).
 I'm going to try writing a quick recap and guide to all those races including recommendations on who to vote for.
 I did a little bit of writing about the last two elections on Facebook and my friends seemed to find it useful, so hopefully this reaches a wider audience and helps people inform themselves about how to cast their ballot on November 5th.
-City politics can seem opaque and weird, but I feel it's even more important to engage with politics on the local level because individuals and small groups can have a huge impact on people's lives.
+City politics can seem opaque and weird, but I feel it's even more important to engage with politics on the local level because individuals and small groups can have a huge impact on government.
 One vote counts a whole lot more in a city council race than in an election for congress or the president, so you should go out there and use your power wisely.

 ## About Me